ethanweber/dockbox/README.md

 # Code Explanation - Box

 - box_atlas
 This code is usable and simple.
 In the /drake/examples/valkyrie/box_atlas.h file, there are some user-modified variables.
 By editing the names of bodies that correspond to the correct alias groups file (in this case `atlas.alias_groups`), you can specify the string names by editing one of the private variable names.
 The program will use this specified data to publish the x,y,z position and velocities over the robot_state_t LCM type.
 It's called box_atlas because we only care about a few points on the robot.
 The center of mass (specified as the x,y,z values in the pose translation component) and the specified bodies.
+Data is published over a BOX_ATLAS_STATE channel

 - box
 This file is not very clean, but it contains all the necessary code to create QP inputs and control any robot with a valid URDF file.
 The box.cc and box.h files are used with the box binary (`bazel run --config gurobi box`).
 This works to specify some controls, but I didn't finish this development for what was needed.
 It could easily be picked up for later use with the current drake controller.